GNOME Files

 GNOME Files, formerly and internally known as Nautilus, is the official file manager for the GNOME desktop.
+GNOME Files, same as Nautilus, is a free and open-source software under the terms of the GNU Lesser General Public License.

+History
-Nautilus was originally developed by Eazel with many luminaries from the tech world including Andy Hertzfeld (Apple), chief architect for Nautilus.

-The nautilus name was a play on words, evoking the shell of a nautilus to represent an operating system shell.
+Nautilus, the predecessor of GNOME Files, was originally developed by Eazel and Andy Hertzfeld (founder of Eazel and a former Apple engineer) in 1999.
+The name "Nautilus" was a play on words, evoking the shell of a nautilus to represent an operating system shell.

+At the beginning of 2000, Richard Hestgray published the first screenshots of Nautilus 0.1 preview release:

+In December 2000, article under the title «Nautilus, GNOME’s new file manager» was published in the Linux Magazine.

 Nautilus replaced Midnight Commander in GNOME 1.4 (2001) and has been the default file manager from version 2.0 onwards.

-Nautilus was the flagship product of the now-defunct Eazel Inc and was released under the terms of the GNU Lesser General Public License.
-It is free and open-source software.
+Nautilus was the flagship product of the now-defunct Eazel Inc.

-History

-Nautilus was originally developed by Eazel and Andy Hertzfeld (founder of Eazel and a former Apple engineer) in 1999.

-Nautilus was first released in 2001 and development has continued ever since.
+GNOME Files was first released in 2001 and development has continued ever since.
 The following is a brief timeline of its development history: